TMS Entertainment: Prehistory of TMS Entertainment (Tokyo Movie and Tokyo Movie Shinsha)

 In the spring of 1981, Fujioka received an investment from Lake, a consumer finance company, and established Kineto TMS, a U.S. incorporated company, to begin full-scale production of the film Little Nemo: Adventures in Slumberland.

 The initial production budget was reported to be about 3.6 billion yen (16 million dollars at the exchange rate in 1981).
 Under Fujioka's grand order to produce a world-class animation film, creators from Japan and abroad were assembled.
-Many prominent figures were involved in the production, including Hayao Miyazaki, Isao Takahata, Osamu Dezaki, Yasuo Ōtsuka, Ray Bradbury, Jean Giraud (Mobius), and Chris Columbus.
+Many prominent figures were involved in the production, including Hayao Miyazaki, Isao Takahata, Osamu Dezaki, Yasuo Ōtsuka, Ray Bradbury, Jean Giraud (Mœbius), and Chris Columbus.
 However, the production ran into difficulties due to various crosscurrents between Japan and the U.S. Miyazaki and Takahata, who were originally slated to direct the film, dropped out of the project, and the staff was replaced one by one in the following years.

 In 1982, Fujioka secured the cooperation of Frank Thomas and Ollie Johnston from Disney's Nine Old Men.
 In the summer of that year, at their invitation, Miyazaki, Takahata, Ōtsuka, and other Japanese staff members visited the U.S. under the guise of training.
 While the Japanese staff members were greatly inspired by the two during their training, when the two saw the sketches drawn by Miyazaki, they said there was nothing they could teach them.

 Young American animators who had heard rumors of the Nemo production also came to Kineto TMS to sell themselves, including John Lasseter and Brad Bird, who reportedly met Miyazaki there for the first time.
 Bird brought in his own film and unofficially drew several image boards.
 Fujioka succeeded in meeting George Lucas and asked him to be the American producer, but he declined, saying he was busy with the new Star Wars and Indiana Jones films, and instead recommended Gary Kurtz, who was also a producer on Star Wars.
 Fujioka from Japan was appointed line producer, and Kurtz from the United States was appointed film producer.

 Kurtz recommended Ray Bradbury as the screenwriter, and the project got underway.
 When the Japanese production team was handed the first draft of Bradbury's screenplay, they wondered if it was too philosophical to be entertaining.
 Miyazaki presented various ideas for the script to Kurtz, but he never adopted them.
 (Note: Miyazaki later reused them for Nausicaä of the Valley of the Wind and Princess Mononoke.)